Resilience-Biomarkers-for-Aquaculture/project-predicting-phenotype/data/processed/README.md

-# Processed Data
+# Processed gene count matrices

-This directory contains cleaned and processed data files.
+This folder contains normalized gene count matrices and sample groupings generated from the raw count data in `../external`.

-- Store intermediate and final processed datasets
+- `.normalized.tsv` files: normalized gene counts for each sample
-- Include processing scripts or references to them
+- `sample_groups_*.csv`: sample group assignments for 2-5 clusters

-- Maintain version control for different processing stages
+See `../../scripts/normalize_and_group.py` for processing details.